Willis Tower Repositioning

 Bringing the Architectural Vision to Life

 This was an iterative process and required close coordination with the architect.
-To filter through the architectural and structural data, our engineers developed spreadsheet tools that allowed us to clearly see which caissons were near capacity, which ones were at capacity, and which ones we could use to distribute more load.
-It was critical that we were able to filter and sort this information quickly and accurately because while this information might change from week to week or even day to day, we always needed to know that the load was distributed properly.
+To filter through the architectural and structural data, our engineers developed tools that allowed us to clearly see which caissons were near capacity, which were at capacity, and which could be used to distribute more load.
+The ability to filter and sort this information quickly and accurately was critical, because while the information might change from week to week or even day to day, we always needed to know that the load was distributed properly.

 Rehabilitating Building Components to Support New Podium

-Most of the lower-level plaza columns outside of a planned but unbuilt hotel footprint could not support more than one additional floor.
-Our engineers determined that approximately 20 columns required strengthening to support the vertical addition.
-We encased the existing steel wide-flange columns in concrete and welded headed studs to the column webs to share the load between the steel section and the concrete encasement.
-Where existing site constraints prohibited concrete encasement, we designed partial-height plates welded to the existing column flanges.
+Most of the lower-level plaza columns outside of a planned, but unbuilt, hotel footprint could not support more than one additional floor.
+Our engineers determined that 20 columns required strengthening to support the vertical addition.
+We encased the existing steel wide-flange columns in concrete and welded headed studs to the column webs, which spread the load between the steel section and the concrete encasement.
+Where existing site constraints prohibited concrete encasement, we designed partial-height plates welded to the existing column flanges to add the necessary strength.

-The architect wanted a new stair connecting the street level to the second level, but the proposed intermediate landing passed through three existing 42-inch-deep spandrel beams.
-To accommodate the stair, we lowered the spandrel beams by three feet.
-We developed a 3-D analytical model of the Tower to understand the increase in force on the existing surrounding columns and girders that remained.
-Based on the results, we developed reinforcing details to locally increase the strength the stiffness of the existing beams and columns around the stair.
-To accomplish this feat of engineering while the Tower remained fully occupied, we also developed the sequence to demolish and add the spandrel beams.
+The architect wanted a new stair connecting the street level to the second level, but the proposed design conflicted with three 42-inch-deep spandrel beams.
+To accommodate the stair, we needed to lower the spandrel beams by three feet.
+We developed a 3D model of the tower to analyze the increase in force on the surrounding columns and girders and used the results to develop reinforcing details to locally increase their strength the stiffness.
+We also provided sequencing for the demolition and replacement of the spandrel beams.

 Putting A New Face on a Classic